AndreNeedham/TinyLab/SD-file-transfer/SerialXferSender/README.md

 Two programs that allow you to transfer files from your PC to your Tinylab's SD card and vice-versa.
 Part one is an Arduino sketch.
 Part two is a Windows Forms app built with Visual Studio 2015.

-Upload this sketch onto your Tinylab (leave it running with the USB cable plugged in), then run SerialXferSender.exe on your PC.
+Upload the sketch in the SerialXfer folder onto your Tinylab (leave it running with the USB cable plugged in), then run the WinForms app SerialXferSender.exe on your PC.
 You'll see a list of the files currently on the Tinylab's SD card.

 Click the "Send a file button" and you'll see an Open File dialog.
 Select the file you'd like to upload to your Tinylab's SD card and click Open.